+- The central immigration offices has resumed certain services:

+- Residency notification;

+- Temporary and permanent residence registration;

+- Application of single-entry and multiple-entry visas;

+- Visa transfer;

+- Data modification:

-- Effective 19 August, the central immigration offices will resume certain services: - Residency notification; - Temporary and permanent residence registration; - Application of single-entry and multiple-entry visas; - Visa transfer; - Data modification; - Annual fees for foreign nationals; - Update of information/data; - Issuance of certificates. - Effective 4 August the Guatemalan Migration Institute has resumed operations. - Limited activities include general queries, correction of previous notifications, collection of previously paid certificates and preliminary verification of residence and guarantee application files. - The online appointment platform and bank payment system are not currently available. - The submission of any kind of application is not yet permitted. - Effective 3 August, the Ministry of Labour resumes its activities in every office. - The Work Permit for Foreigners Office is open Monday to Friday for notifications and for corrections of previous notification; and Thursday and Friday only for submission of new work permit applications, extensions, cancellation and withdrawals.
+- Annual fees for foreign nationals;

+- Update of information/data;

+- Issuance of certificates.

+- The Ministry of Labour has resumed its activities in every office.

+The Work Permit for Foreigners Office is open Monday to Friday for notifications and for corrections of previous notification; and Thursday and Friday only for submission of new work permit applications, extensions, cancellation and withdrawals.